kform-dev/choreo-docs/docs/04-devguide/reconcilers/01_reconciler.md

 !!!note "Developer Considerations: A developper when designing the system has to ensure a resource parameter is only owned by a given reconciler"

+## Reconciler location

+Reconcilers are stored in a subdirectory within the reconcilers directory of a choreo package.

+The reconciler config should be called `config.yaml` and is used to identify the reconcilers location.
+Based on the language you choose other files with their specific extensions are located within the same subdirectory where the `config.yaml` is located.